mrdimejisam/Fundraising-for-Charity-Organization/README.md

 ### INSIGHTS FROM THE ANALYSIS

-- I have been provided with 2 relational databases such as:
-- FO_Donation_Data and EFO_Donor_Data to answer the business problem.
+- I have been provided with 2 relational databases such as: FO_Donation_Data and EFO_Donor_Data to answer the business problem.
 - SQLite Database Management System was used to find out main insights.
 - Donation Dataset includes such data: Id, First name, Last Name, Email, Gender, Job field, Donation, State, Shirt Size.
 - Donor Dataset includes such data: Id, Donation frequency, University, Car, Second language, Favourite colour, Movie genre.
 - Both data sets were imported into SQLite.
 - SELECT statement was used to fetch data from a database.
+- Tableau was used for Report visualization

 Some other aggregate functions were used such as;